P0werWeirdo/TagFCL/README.md

-# Official Pytorch Implementation for TagFCL
+# Official Pytorch Implementation for TagFed

 This is the implementation code of the CVPR 2024 paper "**Traceable Federated Continual Learning**"